Educators Take Flight: Oregon National Guard Hosts Bosslift in Southern Oregon

-Oregon Army National Guard's Det.
-1, B Company, 1-168th General Support Aviation Battalion hosted a bosslift for local educators on September 14, 2024, at Medford Airport.
-The event, coordinated with Employer Support of the Guard and Reserve (ESGR), featured a CH-47 Chinook flight along the Southern Oregon coast, passing over Gold Beach and Brookings.
-This bosslift, the first in Southern Oregon in over a decade, aimed to strengthen community ties and showcase the Guard's aviation capabilities.
-(U.S. Army National Guard video by Maj.
-W. Chris Clyne, Oregon National Guard Public Affairs Office)
+MEDFORD, Ore. – On Saturday, September 14, 2024, the Oregon Army National Guard's Det.
+1, B Company, 1-168th General Support Aviation Battalion from Pendleton, Oregon, participated in a unique bosslift event at the Medford Airport.
+The event, co-organized with the Employer Support of the Guard and Reserve (ESGR), primarily involved local educators, offering them a rare glimpse into the capabilities of the National Guard's aviation assets.

+Utilizing a CH-47 Chinook helicopter, the flight took participants on a scenic route from Medford Airport to Gold Beach, then south to Brookings, before returning to Medford.
+This bosslift marked a significant moment for Southern Oregon, being the first such event in the region in over a decade.

+Mark Libantc, the Area 4 Vice Chair and Employer Outreach Representative for ESGR shared insights about the event's importance.
+"We've been trying to put together one for the employers forever.
+This is the first one that's ever come through," Libantc explained.
+He emphasized the value of these events in educating employers about the Guard's role and capabilities.

 |Date Taken: